EsriDevEvents/2021-12345-themed-maps/README.md

-# theme-adaptive-maps-prototype
+# Theme-aware maps pattern

-A pattern for supporting light, dark, high contrast, and other color schemes in ArcGIS maps.
+A pattern for supporting light, dark, high contrast, and other color schemes in ArcGIS web maps.

 ![Video showing theme-switching in a WPF application](./img/ThemeGif.gif)